arangodb/velocypack/Jason.md

 ### Value types

+  - 0x00      : none - this indicates absence of any type and value
-  - 0x00      : null
+  - 0x01      : null
-  - 0x01      : false
+  - 0x02      : false
-  - 0x02      : true
+  - 0x03      : true
-  - 0x03      : double, 8 bytes IEEE follow, little endian
+  - 0x04      : double, 8 bytes IEEE follow, little endian
-  - 0x04      : short array (< 256 entries, < 65536 bytes in length)
+  - 0x05      : short array (< 256 entries, < 65536 bytes in length)
-  - 0x05      : long array (< 2^56 entries, < 2^64 bytes in length)
+  - 0x06      : long array (< 2^56 entries, < 2^64 bytes in length)
-  - 0x06      : short object (< 256 entries, < 65536 bytes in length)
+  - 0x07      : short object (< 256 entries, < 65536 bytes in length)
-  - 0x07      : long object (< 2^56 entries, < 2^64 bytes in length)
+  - 0x08      : long object (< 2^56 entries, < 2^64 bytes in length)
-  - 0x08      : external (only in memory): a char* pointing to the actual place in memory, where another Jason item resides
+  - 0x09      : external (only in memory): a char* pointing to the actual place in memory, where another Jason item resides
-  - 0x09      : ID, to be specified, contains a collection ID and a string key, for example as a uint followed by a string, or as 8 bytes little endian unsigned int followed by a string
+  - 0x0a      : ID, to be specified, contains a collection ID and a string key, for example as a uint followed by a string, or as 8 bytes little endian unsigned int followed by a string
-  - 0x0a      : the value of ArangoDB's _id attribute, it is generated
+  - 0x0b      : the value of ArangoDB's _id attribute, it is generated
                 out of the collection name, "/" and the value of the _key attribute when JSON is generated
-  - 0x0b      : long UTF-8-string, next 6 bytes are length of string in
+  - 0x0c      : long UTF-8-string, next 6 bytes are length of string in
                 bytes (not Unicode chars) as little endian unsigned integer, note that long strings are not zero-terminated and may contain zero bytes
-  - 0x0c-0x0f : reserved
+  - 0x0d-0x0f : reserved
   - 0x10-0x17 : UTC-date in milliseconds since the epoch, stored as uint as below number of bytes used is V-0x0f
   - 0x18-0x1f : positive int, little endian, 1-8 bytes, number is V-0x17